What can I do with a sociology degree?

-Logistics, transport and supply chain was by far the most popular career choice for students of sociology identified by a 2017 survey of more than 60,000 undergraduates carried out by trendence UK, a partner of TARGETjobs’ parent company GTI.
-Over a third (35%) of sociology students who participated in the survey said they were interested in this area.
+Charity and not-for-profit was the most popular career choice for students of sociology identified by a 2018 survey of more than 60,000 undergraduates carried out by trendence UK, a partner of TARGETjobs’ parent company GTI.
+Just under a tenth (9.5%) of sociology students who participated in the survey said they were interested in this area.
 The most popular careers for students of sociology were as follows:

 Famous people with sociology degrees

 If none of those float your boat, or you’re starting to believe that ‘sociology degree = career in fast food’ cliché, then you might want to think about these sociology graduates:

 - Michelle Obama – majored in sociology at Princeton University before she met her husband Barack Obama and became first lady of the US.